jaimecabrito01/jaimecabrito01/README.md

 ## About me

 - 🤔 Computer science enthusiast and Java developer.Future software engineer.
-- Currently studying Information Systems
+- Currently studying Computer Engineering
 - 🌱 learning more about web aplications and DevOps culture.